lasercata/KRIS/README.md

 ## Requirements

-To run the software, you need to have :
+To run the python script, you need to have :

 * [Python3](https://www.python.org/downloads/)
 * [PyQt5](https://pypi.org/project/PyQt5/)

+Else you should be able to run the software by downloading the build version for your OS (Linux or Windows, compiled with pyinstaller or auto-py-to-exe) in [releases](https://github.com/lasercata/KRIS/releases).

 ## Installing